 While you’re here, why not check out our HUGE library of Magic the Gathering articles right here at Gaming Successfully?

 Without further ado, here is our list.

 A YouTube channel about talking about playing with cardboard.
 Gotta love that!
 Better check out this video about the Top 5 Rabbits in Magic the Gathering!

 Magic the Gathering designer Mark Rosewater is extremely active on social media connecting with MTG fans all the time.
 His Tumblr blog Blogatog is full of fan Q&A, his famous little comic Tales From the Pit, among other MTG related things.
 Even if you're not really a Tumblr user, it's still worth looking at.

-While most famous for their podcasts, Brainstorm Brewery does publish articles on occasion, although it's been a bit.
+One of the more famous Magic the Gathering podcasts, Brainstorm Brewery used to publish articles on occasion, although they focus exclusively on the podcast now.
 Their podcast is great, though, too.
-So if you're into Magic podcast banter, this is a must-listen.
+If you're into Magic podcast banter, this is a must-listen.

 The Card Bazaar (YouTube Channel)